cgmckeever/tak-tools/README.md

 - In the ZeroTier UI, allow the TAK Server Access
 - Repeat for each peer/node

 You will be able to access the TAK Server via `https://{ZEROTIER-TAK-SERVER-IP}:8446`.
-You can manually add a memorable (or create a DNS entry for a domain name) for connection as well.
+You can manually add a memorable IP in the UI,  or create a DNS entry for a domain name.

 # LetsEncrypt [optional]